 Cons

-Essdee say they not to be sharpened once blunt.
+Essdee says they are not to be sharpened once blunt.

 ABig linocut tools and handle set